Exceptron/Exceptron.Net/readme.md

 ### Configuring the Client Programmatically ###
-By default exceptron client tries to load configuration values from the config file. if config section is not defined, or any of the values are missing a default value will be assigned.
-However all these values can be overwriten on runtime using the following syntax.
+By default exceptron client tries to load configuration values from the application config file.
+If config section is not defined, or any of the values are missing a default value will be assigned.
+However all these values can be overwriten at runtime using the following syntax.

 ```c#
 //Create a new configuration instance